JonForest/trakity-client/README.md

 * Investigate how to add calendar items from the UI
 * Move calendar items by dragging
 * Change the snap duration for a task to 10 mins
+* Investigate how to hook up an external calendar - within Calendar control
+* Hook up calendar such that when you change days, it fetches new calendar events from google

 BEGIN:VCALENDAR
 VERSION:2.0